BrianSemiglia/Cycle.swift/README.md

 Cycle provides a means of writing an application as a function that reduces a stream of events to a stream of effects.

 ### Anatomy
-1. Effects - The state of the entire application at a given moment.
+1. Effects - A struct representing the state of the entire application at a given moment.
-2. Drivers - Stateless objects that render effects to hardware and deliver events.
+2. Drivers - Isolated, stateless objects that render effects to hardware and deliver events.
 3. Events - Enum values expressing events experienced by hardware.
 3. Reducers - Functions that produce Effects based on input events.

 ### Composition
-1. `Effect`s arrive as inputs to the main function and are fed to `Driver`s to be rendered to hardware.
+1. `Effects` arrive as inputs to the main function and are fed to `Drivers` to be rendered to hardware.
-2. `Driver`s deliver `Event`s as they arrive.
+2. `Drivers` deliver `Events` as they arrive.
-3. The `Event` along with latest `Effect` are fed to `Reducer`s to produce a new `Effect`.
+3. The `Event` along with latest `Effect` are fed to `Reducers` to produce a new `Effect`.
 4. The new `Effect` is input to another execution of the main function and a cycle is produced.

 ```
-// Pseudo Example

 effect --------> driver ----------> event + previous effect -> new effect

 Network.Model -> Network                    Network.Model      Network.Model
-Screen.Model  -> Screen  -> Network.Event + Screen.Model ----> Screen.Model
+Screen.Model  -> Screen  -> Network.Event + Screen.Model  ---> Screen.Model
 Session.Model -> Session                    Session.Model      Session.Model
 ```

 ### Concept
 The goal is to produce an application that has clear and uniform boundaries between the declarative and procedural.
-The declarative side can be understood as a timeline of `Effects` based on the incoming timeline of `Event`s which when intertwined can be visualized as such:
+The declarative side can be understood as a timeline of `Effects` based on the incoming timeline of `Events` which when intertwined can be visualized as such:

 ![alt tag](cycled_model_timeline.png)